Payouts

 Finalize Payouts Quote

 This endpoint is used to finalize an already initialized payouts quote.
 Once a quote has been initialized (with the beneficiary and all required details), this final step makes it actionable.
-It generates a deposit address (for on-chain flows) where the customer can send the crypto, and triggers the process that results in the fiat being sent to the selected beneficiary.
-Use this right before showing the user payment instructions.

 Finalize Quote Request